clojurewerkz/meltdown/README.md

 ### Basic concepts

-`Reactor` is a message passing library, that's used to tie events and handlers together.
-Handlers can be attached to and detached from reactor dynamically.
+`Reactor` is an event-driven programming toolkit for the JVM which offers multiple features.
+At its core, however, it is a message passing library, that's used to tie event publishers and consumers together.
+Handlers can be attached to and detached from a reactor dynamically.
 When handler is attached to reactor, selector is used.
 Selectors is a way for reactor to know when to call a handler.